 See detailed demographics

 Baltimore County boasts an excellent secondary school system.
 Over 7,400 students graduate each year from our public schools with an outstanding education.
-85 percent of graduates immediately pursue higher education.
-There are 104,331 total students and over 17,000 staff, including 8,850 classroom teachers, that enable our schools to produce results.
-The 103 elementary, 27 middle, 24 high, one middle/high, and 4 special education schools in our County make the Baltimore County Public School system one of the largest 26 in the United States.
+Eighty-five percent of graduates immediately pursue higher education.
+There are 104,331 total students and over 17,000 staff, including 8,850 classroom teachers that enable our schools to produce results.
+The 103 elementary, 27 middle, 24 high, one middle and high, and four special education schools in our County make the Baltimore County Public School system one of the largest 26 in the United States.
 Baltimore County also offers unique and successful magnet school programs in which students are given the opportunity to focus on courses of study in which they are truly interested.
 Students in 47 magnet programs study Finance, International Studies, Career and Technology, Law and Public Policy, Literary Arts, Math, Science and Computer Science, Pre-Engineering and Environmental Science.

 By the Numbers